-Presence of Pockets
+The Presence of 'Pockets'

-The micro-organisms which cause gum disease also colonize these pockets.
-The presence of poor oral hygiene, food particles, and calculus makes the pocket an ideal environment for them to flourish .
+The micro-organisms which cause gum disease also colonize these pockets around the teeth.
+The presence of poor oral hygiene, food particles, and calculus makes the pocket an ideal environment for these bacteria to flourish .

 Gaps Between The Teeth

-If, however, the gaps have appeared later in life then gum disease could be the culprit.
+If, however, the gaps have appeared later in life, then gum disease could be the culprit.
 The destruction of the supporting bone around the tooth is one of the most important features of advanced gum disease.
 It indicates that the problem has progressed from being limited to the gums (gingivitis) and is now spreading to periodontal structures around the tooth (periodontitis).

-Once the damage around the bone is sufficient enough, the tooth cannot bear the full load of the chewing forces.
-It then starts to migrate out of its normal position, leading to the development of spaces.
+Once the damage around the bone is severe, the tooth cannot bear the full load of the normal chewing forces eating exposes it to.
+It then starts to migrate out of its normal position, leading to the development of spaces or gaps between the teeth.
 This process is called pathologic migration .

 The treatment of gaps between the teeth caused by gum disease is difficult.
 Any tooth that is considered to have a hopeless prognosis has to be extracted.
-Scaling, root planning, and gum surgeries have to be performed in the remaining areas so that the disease process can be arrested and further migration of the teeth can be stopped .
+Scaling, root planing, and gum surgeries have to be performed in the remaining areas so that the disease process can be arrested and further migration of the teeth can be stopped .

 Erupting Wisdom Teeth

-Our jaw sizes have become smaller with evolution and there is simply not enough space for the wisdom teeth to erupt out in the correct position for most people.
+Our jaw sizes have become smaller with evolution and there is simply not enough space for the wisdom teeth to erupt in the correct position for most people.
 As a result, the wisdom teeth tend to be half-erupted, or erupt in the wrong direction, or may not erupt at all.

 Another reason why food keeps getting stuck in the gums while eating is multiple decayed teeth in the mouth.
 This is also particularly true for teeth that have developed decay on the sides rather than the chewing surface.